Bouncyrock/TaleSpire-Beta-AssetRequests/README.md

  * If nothing quite fits, file a new "Issue" and fill in the Template.

-We'll be sorting by the :thumbsup:[thumbs up reaction] internally, so this is used to gauge interest.

-**Disclaimer:**
-_Thank you all for making requests.
-We will be using this list to prioritize what to do when.
-As well as keep an eye on what the community ultimately wants to see in TaleSpire.
-This list will not be a blueprint for what TaleSpire will eventually contain nor in what order assets will be created._
+We'll be sorting by the :thumbsup:[thumbs up reaction] internally to gauge interest, but this list will not be a blueprint for what TaleSpire will eventually contain nor in what order assets will be created.

+_Thank you all for making requests! _